Mindfulness Resources From Other Teachers

 Connect with a mindfulness group without leaving home!

 We give you these resources as a service.
 Listing a program or individual does not imply endorsement.
 Carefully check out all programs and providers including asking for credentials, background and experience.

 Upper Black Eddy, PA (across the bridge from Frenchtown, NJ)

 Half Day Mindfulness Retreat

 No previous meditation experience needed.
 From 9:30 to 10:00 there will be an introduction to mindfulness and we will answer your questions about meditation practice.
 From 10:00 to 12:30, the retreat will be a silent mindfulness practice, alternating between sitting and walking periods with minimal further instruction.
-Our next retreat will be scheduled for the Fall.
+Our next retreat will be scheduled for 2021.
 Join our mailing list to receive notice of all our future events.

 The Center for Mindfulness at Lehigh Valley Health Network (LVHN)